Hegel ,Judaism &Islam

 on what precise comparison is being made.
 ONe can also not assume that

-every "trinitarian" formulation indicates the same thought, simply because
+every "trinitarian" formulation indicates the same thought,

 the number three is involved.
 However, I accept that know more about the